-With many government departments relocating to Canberra from Melbourne in the 1960s, the ACT grew rapidly and demand for legal services expanded.
+With many government departments relocating to Canberra from Melbourne in the 1960s, the ACT grew rapidly, and so did the demand for legal services.
 By the end of the decade, Snedden Hall & Gallop was a broad practice including business law, property transactions and all types of litigation.

 Snedden Hall & Gallop remained a partnership until 1997.
-On becoming a Corporation, it’s first Managing Director was Richard Faulks, who has now been in this position for 20 years.
-There are currently five Directors and 30 staff.
+On becoming a corporation, it’s first managing director was Richard Faulks, who has now been in this position for over 20 years.
+There are currently four directors and 30 staff.

 We'll get back to you within 24 hours or you can call us on